 The Arts District is also located in downtown Portland, and is adjacent to Old Port.
 When we stayed in the Arts District, we found that it was a short walk to the shops and restaurants of Old Port.

-In the Arts District, you’ll find the Portland Museum of Art as well as the Children’s Museum and Theatre of Maine.
+In the Arts District, you’ll find the Portland Museum of Art as well as the Children’s Museum and Theatre of Maine (note that this museum will be moving to Thompson’s Point soon) and Victoria Mansion.
 There are also coffee shops, restaurants, boutiques in the surrounding area.

 Portland International Jetport

 Near the Portland airport, called the Portland International Jetport, you’ll find chain hotels.
 If staying at one of these locations, you’ll find that you will need to drive or take a taxi to many of the attractions in Portland.
-However, you’ll also be able to take advantage of cheaper prices.
+However, you’ll also be able to take advantage of cheaper prices and possibly free parking.
 While I haven’t stayed near the airport, here are several hotel options (click through to read reviews);

 - Embassy Suites by Hilton Portland Maine

 - Hilton Garden Inn Portland Airport

 - Home2 Suites by Hilton Portland Airport